franciskershaw/game-of-fives/README.md

 * Row one contains two fist and palm font awesome icons which allow the user to decide whether they will present a zero or a five in the forthcoming round.
 * Row two is enabled only on the user's turn, and contains the buttons necessary for a user to make an educated guess as to what the total score will be.
 This row again changes depending on which difficulty the user has previously selected, as the possible answers will increase if there are more computer players present.
 * A mute button is clearly visible to the right of the inputs which allows the user to turn off the sound effects if they wish.
-Local storage then remembers this choice so that the user does not have to keep muting every time they visit if that is their preference.
+Local storage then remembers this choice so that the user does not have to keep muting every time they visit if that is their preference. *Note - sounds are muted by default on iOS devices due to a bug detected in testing.
+Please see testing.md for more information in **notable bugs**.*

 ### Gameplay